-Luckily your house is probably full of free alternatives you haven’t noticed before.
+Your house is full of free alternatives you probably haven’t noticed before.
 That shirt that’s ready for the bin (but you don’t want to send to landfill) is the perfect candidate.
 Cut it into rectangles, or go one step further to create your own sturdy DIY towels that can be rewashed and used again and again.
 If you don’t have unwanted fabric at home, you can opt for these knitted organic cotton dishcloths that are super absorbent and ideal for scrubbing tougher marks.

 If you are particularly wedded to the paper towel experience, you can buy a biodegradable dishcloth that is washable and feels similar to paper towel when wet, or a compostable sponge and scourer option perfect for washing dirty dishes.

 How many different cleaning agents are in your cupboard right now?
 The average family will accumulate more than 30 bottles of cleaning supplies annually; that’s more than one bottle every two weeks.
 Most of those use single-use plastic.
 But, multipurpose cleaners are making it easy to cut back on product and money (making your life 10x easier).